Spiffily/libby-desktop/README.md

 This app is equipped with all the wonderful features of an electron app, including Dark theme (from Gtk light/dark), media playback, and Dev Tools (`Ctl+Shift+I`).
 Please enjoy.

 ## Development
-1. Clone the repository. `git clone https://github.com/Spiffily/libby-desktop`
+1. Clone the repository. `git clone https://github.com/Spiffily/libby-desktop && cd libby-desktop`
 2. Install npm. `sudo apt-get install -y npm` on Ubuntu based OSes
 3. Install latest electron. `npm install --save-dev electron`
-4. Run the app. `cd libby-desktop && npm start`
+4. Run the app. `npm start`

 ## Credits
 The Libby icon was taken from this page for use as the app icon: https://www.overdrive.com/apps/libby/